9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 Caravan owners should observe the relevant State laws regarding caravan gas bottle quantities transported.

-In addition, caravan gas bottles should only be transported in an external 9kg gas bottle holder or secured in a purpose built, ventilated and ignition source free compartment / locker.
+In addition, caravan gas bottles should only be transported in an external caravan gas bottle holder – 9kg gas bottle holder or secured in a purpose built, ventilated and ignition source free compartment / caravan gas bottle storage box.

 Details of these installation requirements are specified in AS5601.2-2010.